-Some of the symptoms of psoriasis, such as skin and nail changes, will be the same for PsA.
+Some symptoms of psoriasis, such as skin and nail changes, will be the same with both psoriasis and PsA.

 PsA can cause painful, "sausage-like" swelling in the fingers and toes.

-This may occur before the person experiences any symptoms in their joints.
+This may occur before changes appear in their joints.

-People with more advanced stages of PsA may develop mutations to the fingers and fingernails.
+Advanced-stage PsA may involve mutations to the fingers and fingernails.

-Severe or advanced PsA may also cause mutations to the joints, particularly in the hands and feet.
+Severe or advanced PsA can cause permanent damage and deformations in the joints, particularly in the hands and feet.